Home » Course » Entree » Mushroom Bourguignon

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star

-Vegan Mushroom Bourguignon is the ultimate savory mushroom stew that delicious served over mashed potatoes, roasted potatoes, cauliflower mash or farro!
+Mushroom bourguignon is a delicious, savory mushroom stew that can be served over mashed potatoes, roasted potatoes, pasta, cauliflower mash, or farro.
+It’s a vegan and healthier version of the classic beef bourguignon.

 • Author: Julie | The Simple Veganista